-3-5.
+3-6.
 QoS(Quality of Service) Configuration

-The switch offers powerful 5 kinds of QoS functions.
-There are Per Port Priority that you can assign each port to different precedence, VLAN Tag priority that can make precedence of 8 priorities, IP TOS Classification, IP TCP/UDP Port Classification and IP DiffServe Classification.
+The switch offers 5 kinds of powerful QoS functions.
+There are Per Port Priority that you can assign each port to different precedence, VLAN Tag priority that can make precedence of 8 priorities to meet 802.1p standard, IP TOS Classification affected by TOS fields of IP header, TCP/UDP Port Classification and IP DiffServe Classification act on DSCP field of IP Header.